General Program FAQs

 Where is the LAP office located?

-On the Santa Maria campus, we’re located next to the gym, in Building K-Annex.
-In
+On the Santa Maria campus, we’re located in Building A2, on the first floor.
+In Lompoc,

 Assistance Program. top of page How do I know if I’m eligible for services?